carpentries-incubator/tei-xml/_episodes/01-introduction.md

 TEI is **based on XML** (eXtensible Markup Language), which is a descriptive markup language.
 EAD (encoded archival description), used to describe archival materials, also uses xml.

+Markup can be:

-Markup can be presentational (it tells you about how the text appears on the page eg. line breaks, tabs etc.), procedural (it gives an output device, for example a printer, information about how it should deal with text) or descriptive (it encodes the structure of the text, but not what to do with it).
+- **presentational** (it tells you about how the text appears on the page eg. line breaks, tabs etc.),
+- **procedural** (it gives an output device, for example a printer, information about how it should deal with text) or
+- **descriptive** (it encodes the structure of the text, but not what to do with it).

-(Coombs, James H., Allen H. Renear, and Steven J. DeRose.
+(Adapated from Coombs, James H., Allen H. Renear, and Steven J. DeRose.
 1987.
 "Markup Systems and the Future of Scholarly Text Processing." in (Landow and Delaney 1993))

 TEI is very **broad and flexible** – it can be used in many ways.
 At the moment, at The Unversity of Manchester Library, we are using it primarily as a mechanism for **structuring** information.

-*IMG: Photo by Ashkan Forouzani on Unsplash*

 ### XML examples